Home > Chatbots for Info-Capture

 If you edit the proactive rule, click on Advanced settings, and under specific agent, you can choose whether you want the bot to send that message or a specific human.

 We recommend you have at least 1 agent when you using a bot because, without any agents, proactive chats will not work.

-If you are on Premier on Full service plans, then we recommend you make the most of the Routing by tag feature to set up some human proactive chats, and robot proactive chats.
+If you are on an Enterprise plan, then we recommend you make the most of the Routing by tag feature to set up some human proactive chats, and robot proactive chats.